 Doctor of Ministry

 The Doctor of Ministry (DMin) is designed to sustain pastors and ministry leaders for the challenges of ministry.
-This 30 credit hour degree lets you learn from leaders in ministry, and has a dissertation that will send you deeply into a practical area of ministry that you are currently facing.
+This 30-credit-hour degree (8 classes) lets you learn from leaders in ministry and has a dissertation that will send you deeply into a practical area of ministry that you are currently facing.
 The result is that you are better equipped and sustained for the mission the Lord has called you to.

 Questions Ministry leaders face